Photographic Retouching and Finishing

 Note: Current textbook information for each course and section is available on Oakton’s Schedule of Classes.

 C. Wood molding.

 B. Final project: 20%

 XI.
 Other Course Information

-B. All assignments and projects are to be on time and demonstrate proficiency.
+B. All assignments and projects are to be submitted on time and demonstrate proficiency.

-C. Instructor will specify in their syllabus the approximate cost of materials over and above the lab fee.
+C. Instructors will specify in their syllabus the approximate cost of materials over and above the lab fee.